theecrit/openoakland.org/src/code-of-conduct.md

 - A *Blue* name tag means that the person is okay with their recording being taken and shared
 - A *Red* name tag means that they are **not** okay with their recording being taken and shared

+While colored name tags are the current standard to communicate consent, they are not the only method.
+Community members may agree to a new method, if it is an improvement.

-If name tags are not available, or the person is not wearing a name tag, anyone capturing these recordings must obtain the subject's verbal consent.
+If name tags are not available, or the person is not wearing a name tag, anyone capturing recordings must obtain the subject's verbal consent.
 Ideally, they will obtain consent before capturing any recording.
 However, they must obtain consent prior to publicizing that content.

 **Events in Public Spaces**
 Even when events are held in public spaces where consent is not legally required, our opt-in policy still applies.
 Our goal is make everyone comfortable, not to merely comply with legal requirements.